Education

 Recent budget investments

-Indigenous ELCC funding reaches hundreds of communities across Canada through federal contribution agreements administered by Employment and Social Development Canada, Indigenous Services Canada (ISC), and the Public Health Agency of Canada (PHAC) under the Indigenous ELCC Transformation Initiative.
+Indigenous ELCC funding reaches hundreds of communities across Canada through federal contribution agreements administered by Employment and Social Development Canada, ISC, and the PHAC under the Indigenous ELCC Transformation Initiative.
 A significant portion of incremental Indigenous ELCC funds are being invested in operating community-based federal day care and head start programs.
 In addition, funding is supporting governance development and capacity-building to enable Indigenous designed and delivered strategies within a Canada-wide ELCC System.
 Indigenous partners have prioritized culturally appropriate ELCC with a focus on expansion of culturally appropriate curriculum and learning resources.
 Incremental funding has been used to recruit, train, and retain Indigenous early childhood educators.
 Plans are being developed to expand access through existing sites, new sites, or enhanced hours of care.
 Other funding activities have included minor capital repairs and renovations to sites and playground and equipment purchases to ensure safe, healthy, and enriching learning environments for young children.

-Employment and Social Development Canada is the federal focal point guiding this horizontal initiative, with Indigenous Services Canada, the Public Health Agency of Canada, and Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) as co-signatories to the horizontal terms and conditions of the Indigenous ELCC Transformation Initiative.
+Employment and Social Development Canada is the federal focal point guiding this horizontal initiative, with ISC, PHAC, and Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) as co-signatories to the horizontal terms and conditions of the Indigenous ELCC Transformation Initiative.

 To assess the progress made towards achieving the vision and goals of the Indigenous ELCC Framework, the Government of Canada has committed to co-developing First Nations, Inuit, and Métis Nation results frameworks with Indigenous governments.
-While this co-development work is underway, Indigenous governments are reporting annually on progress through contribution agreements.
+While this co-development work has been underway, Indigenous governments are reporting annually on progress through contribution agreements.
+The co-developed results frameworks are anticipated to be approved in 2025 to 2026 and implemented over 2025 to 2026 and 2026 to 2027.

 Recent Progress